valentijnpeters/rest-assured-workshop/README.md

 Comments?
 Saying thanks?
 ---
-This repo differs from the original, there is a test8 that hits a live api.
+This repo differs from the original,
+(It extends and focuses on other aspects), there is a test8 that hits a live api.
 The call is also used in this test application https://softwaretestingbreak.com/testapplication-web.php This is done with test9!